satyambhatt001/EchoGallery/Readme.md

   - nodemon index.js

 5. **Access the app**:
-   Open `http://localhost:port` in your browser to explore ProfilePix.
+   Open `http://localhost:port` in your browser to explore EchoGallery.